This piece was adapted from the transcript of the Learn Liberty video, “What is Classical Liberalism?“

 But that’s a rather impoverished and narrow idea of what classical liberalism is.
 It’s actually a comprehensive philosophy, a way of thinking about human society, human life, and the world.
 And as such, it has made major contributions in all of the different academic disciplines over the last 250 years or so.

 I’m going to explain what those are.

 The key, basic insights of classical liberalism were first developed in the late 18th and early 19th century, at which time they weren’t split up into separate disciplines.
 Was Adam Smith an economist or a philosopher?
 A sociologist or a psychologist?
 In some sense he was all of them.
 And that was true of the other scholars who were around at that time.

-In 2016, we had the 50th anniversary of an event, which for classical liberals is one of the most important events of the 20th century: the sailing of the first container ship from Elizabeth, New Jersey to North Carolina.
+In 2016, we saw the 50th anniversary of an event of great significance for classical liberals: the sailing of the first container ship from Elizabeth, New Jersey to North Carolina.